Zhiming-Huang/CombTS_INFOCOM26/docs/progress_tracking_guide.md

 ## Overview

-This guide explains the different progress tracking options available in the CombTS simulation framework and their performance characteristics.
+This guide explains the different progress tracking options available in the CTS-B simulation framework and their performance characteristics.

 ## Available Progress Levels